valeriapetkova/EducationalPlatform-Angular/README.md

 # EducationalPlatform-Angular
 EducationalPlatform is a SoftUni Angular Project.
 The application for creating and joining programming courses.
 Users may register which allows them to create, edit and delete their own courses.
-They can also join other courses and comment.
+They can also join other courses, comment and see participants in their courses at any time.
 Guests can browse the courses list and see information about the specific course.

 # Tech Stack
 - SoftUni Practice Server